qtanmarc/microservices-demo/README.md

 # Microservices-demo

-The demo project is to build a registration system that will send a confirmation mail after new user is register
+The demo project is to build a registration system that will send a confirmation mail after new user is registered.

-# Files
+# Components

-StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**
+Following components will be part of the system:

+ 1. **Service registry (Eureka)**: we
+ 2. List item

 ## Create files and folders